Axe Sharpening or Yak Shaving?

 These are examples of such activities in a software development context:

-• Setting up the new environment: creating an staging environment for a new project
+- Setting up the new environment: creating a staging environment for a new project

 Yak Shaving